Container Gardening Soil

 Feed the plants by top dressing with steer manure or screened compost to the soil to add the needed nutrients.
 This provides an additional benefit - moisture retention by mulching.

 Add Dolomite lime once or twice a year to ‘sweeten’ the soil and change the pH, preventing if from going sour and acid.
+A couple of teaspoons of it around the pot, scratched into the surface of the soil, is all it needs to alter the acidity.

 Adding micorrhizae will assist the plants to take up nutrients.

-Glacial rock dust (this link opens in a new window) will give the tiny amounts of the micronutrients that quickly leach out when watering.
+Glacial rock dust (this link opens in a new window) will give the tiny amounts of the micronutrients that leach out when watering.

 Don’t use native soil out of your garden in containers.
 The reason for it is that sometimes it has pests that can infest your plants.